Yrahcaz7/The-Septenary-Forest/docs/grids.md

 Useful functions for dealing with grids:

-- `getGridData(layer, id)`: get the data for the chosen gridable
+- `getGridData(layer, id)`: Gets the data for the chosen gridable
-- `setGridData(layer, id, state)`: set the data for the chosen gridable
+- `setGridData(layer, id, state)`: Sets the data for the chosen gridable
-- `gridEffect(layer, id)`: get the effect for the chosen gridable
+- `gridEffect(layer, id)`: Gets the effect for the chosen gridable

 The grid should be formatted like this: